AustinGrey/bake-file/spec exploration.md

     - Alternatives Objects
       - `pick`
         - Integer
-          - The number of items that should be picked from the options
+          - The number of items that should be picked from the options.
+Optional, the default is 1
       - `options`
         - Array of ingredient definitions
           - The available options to choose from